-Why Language Books Work Better than DVDs, Apps, or Games
+Why Spanish Language Books Work Better than DVDs, Apps, or Games

 PROBLEM #1 – Watching TV, Playing Games, Apps DECREASES the ability to focus